-The main variation is the electricity expenditure (+ $\in$ 149.8 million), which has reached $\in$ 220.4 million compared to $\in$ 70.6 million in the same period of 2021 and which has been impacted by the upward trend in prices.
+The main variation corresponds to the electricity expenditure (+€149.8 million), which has reached €220.4 million compared to €70.6 million in the same period of 2021 and which has been impacted by the upward trend in prices.

-Other expenses that have increased are security (+ $\in$ 45.6 million), maintenance (+ $\in$ 25.2 million), the service for persons with reduced mobility (PRM) (+ $\in$ 22.6 million), cleaning (+ $\in$ 21.5 million), VIP lounge management expenses (+ $\in$ 12.6 million), car park management expenses (+ $\in$ 6.2 million) and taxes (+ $\in$ 3.2 million).
+Other expenses that have increased are security (+€45.6 million), maintenance (+€25.2 million), the service for persons with reduced mobility (PRM) (+€22.6 million), cleaning (+€21.5 million), VIP lounge management expenses (+€12.6 million), car park expenses (+€6.2 million) and taxes (+€3.2 million).

-Excluding the impact of electricity, the year-on-year increase in other operating expenses for the network airports in Spain was $\in$ 161.1 million (+31.1%).
-Compared to the same period in 2019, other operating expenses have been reduced by $\in$ 1.5 million (-0.2%).
+Excluding the impact of electricity, the year-on-year increase in other operating expenses for the network airports in Spain was €161.1 million (+31.1%).
+Compared to the same period in 2019, other operating expenses have been reduced by €1.5 million (-0.2%).

-At London Luton Airport, the increased expenses of $\leq$ 45.1 million derive mainly from the effect of the increase in traffic on the concession fee ( $\leq$ 30.9 million) and from the higher supply costs.
+At London Luton Airport, the increased expenses of €45.1 million derive mainly from the effect of the increase in traffic on the concession fee (€30.9 million) and from the higher supply costs.
 It is also affected by the adjustment measures adopted in 2021, which, due to the reduction in the level of airport activity, reduced the amount of operating expenses.

-At the Northeast Brazil Airport Group, these expenses increased by $\in$ 73.7 million, which mainly reflects the increase of $\in$ 67.4 million in costs for construction services (IFRIC 12) as a result of carrying out the Phase I-B extension projects of the concession contract and other improvement actions at the airports.
+At the Northeast Brazil Airport Group, these expenses increased by €73.7 million, which mainly reflects the increase of €67.4 million in costs for construction services (IFRIC 12) as a result of carrying out the Phase I-B extension projects of the concession contract and other improvement actions at the airports.
 This increase is also due to the effect of the rise in the cost of construction materials and in inflation.
 This amount has a neutral effect on EBITDA.